State trooper struck by vehicle, dies

-AUBURN — The Indiana State Police is mourning the loss of one of its own this evening as a result of a vehicle crash incident which occurred this afternoon on Interstate 69 south of Auburn.
+AUBURN — An Indiana State Police officer was struck and killed in a vehicle crash incident Friday afternoon on Interstate 69 near Auburn.

 The crash claimed the life of Master Trooper James R. Bailey, 50, of Auburn, who served with the Indiana State Police for more than 15 years.